gwpmad/futoshiki/README.md

 ### Features

-- Puzzles guaranteed to have only one solution
+- Puzzles are guaranteed to have only one solution
-- Automatic detection of correct solution
+- Automatically detects when player correctly solves grid
+- Notes mode included for keeping track of possible numbers for each block
 - Game state is remembered (via browser's local storage) even when tab is closed - player can come back later to continue

 ### Technologies